PyVRP/PyVRP/docs/source/dev/supported_vrplib_fields.rst

    ``CAPACITY``
       Homogeneous capacity of all vehicles in the instance.
       The number of vehicles is provided using the :term:`VEHICLES` specification.
+      To specify heterogeneous capacities, see :term:`CAPACITY_SECTION`.
+      When :term:`CAPACITY` and :term:`CAPACITY_SECTION` are both provided, the data from :term:`CAPACITY_SECTION` is used.

    ``DIMENSION``
       Number of locations in the instance.